deviantintegral/drupal_tests/README.md

 1. Submit a pull request to this repository.
 1. Add a
    [build configuration](https://hub.docker.com/r/andrewberry/drupal_tests/~/settings/automated-builds/)
-   in Docker Hub with the new tag to insure linked repositories cause a rebuild.
+   in Docker Hub with the new tag to ensure linked repositories cause a rebuild.
 1. After merging and when Docker hub has built a new tag, update your `config.yml` to point to it.